beneboy/deb-constrictor/README.rst

 - links (array of dictionaries as per example above, optiona)
 - maintainer_scripts (dictionary as per example above, optiona)

-You can also provide a _parent_ field, which is a path to another build JSON file (path is relative to the config file) from which to read config values.
+You can also provide a "parent" field, which is a path to another build JSON file (path is relative to the config file) from which to read config values.
 For example, you might want to define the maintainer only in a parent config rather than in each child config.

-Child values will replace parent values. _extra_control_fields_ is not replaced as a whole, but the items in the child _extra_control_fields_ will override those of the parents (i.e. they are merged with child items have precedence).
+Child values will replace parent values. "extra_control_fields" is not replaced as a whole, but the items in the child "extra_control_fields" will override those of the parents (i.e. they are merged with child items have precedence).

-The _parent_ lookup is recursive so a parent can have a parent, and so on.
+The parent lookup is recursive so a parent can have a parent, and so on.

 Known Issues